aaas24/code_library/ted_talks/2022-03-21-Scraping-&-Analyzing-TED-Talks.md

 </br>
 </br>

-### STEP 1 - OBTAINING A DATA SET
+# STEP 1 - OBTAINING A DATA SET
 ---
 ***
 </br>

  As stated above, Kaggle offers a dataset on [TED Talks](https://www.kaggle.com/datasets/ashishjangra27/ted-talks) posted on the website.
-Loading the provided file into a SQL Server w can examine the data.
+The data has been uploaded to a dataframe.

-Obtaining basic general information on the data set
+We can obtain a general information of it.

 <span style="font-size:11px">